What do the new lockdown rules mean for me? | Press and Journal

 – Is there support for mortgages?

 Yes.
-Homeowners will be able to take the option of mortgage payment holidays.
+Homeowners will be able to take the option of mortgage payment holidays, which had been due to end on Saturday but have been extended.

 – Can I go to church?